3 min • 19 May, 2020

-Learn how to run a sentiment analysis in under two minutes with VAYU, the no-code data science notebook!
+Learn how to run a sentiment analysis in under two minutes with GYANA, the no-code data science notebook!

 Sentiment analysis is the stuff a marketer’s dreams are made of.
-Gauging sentiment is valuable for any organization looking to understand the public opinion of a product, event, brand, entity, or person.
+Gauging sentiment is valuable for any organisation looking to understand the public opinion of a product, event, brand, entity, or person.

 At its core, sentiment analysis tells us how people feel about something.
 It studies the subjective information within a piece of writing, classifying each expression as positive, negative, or neutral.